teohhanhui/lit-dom/README.md

 - Works well with Lit components
 - Compatible with web components
 - Modern web standards alignment

+**🎯 Universal Isolation System**
+- WeakMap-based element registration for clean DOM (no data attributes)
+- Universal element isolation (any element can have event listeners)
+- Component-agnostic approach (works with any component structure)
+- Automatic garbage collection and cleanup

 ### Disadvantages of lit-dom